Yacht Charter Greece

 The official language of Greece is Greek, although many locals can speak English, French and Italian.

 You can get to Greece by flying to Athens International Airport Eleftherios Venizelos (ATH) direct from New York with Emirates, or with scheduled stops from San Francisco, Los Angeles and Chicago with American Airlines.

 You can take connecting flights to the islands or take the ferry.
-Airports include Aktion Airport (PVK) for Lefkas, Corfu Airport (CFU), Mykonos Airport (JMK), New Paros Airport (PAS) and Kos International Airport (KGS).
+Airports include Aktion Airport (PVK) for Lefkas, Corfu Airport (CFU), Mykonos Airport (JMK) and Kos International Airport (KGS).